-As of June 30, 2012, we had cash and cash equivalents of \$33.6 million and we had current and long term contractual obligations of \$37.3 million, of which \$18.0 million is for deferred payments related to the Jingle acquisition and \$13.0 million for rent under our facility leases.
+As of September 30, 2012, we had cash and cash equivalents of \$35.5 million and we had current and long term contractual obligations of \$35.9 million, of which \$17.9 million is for the 18th month anniversary deferred payment related to the Jingle acquisition that was paid in October 2012, and \$12.5 million for rent under our facility leases.

-Cash provided by operating activities primarily consists of net income (loss) adjusted for certain non-cash items such as depreciation and amortization, deferred income taxes, stock-based compensation, and accretion of interest, gain on sales and disposals of intangible assets, net and changes in working capital.
-Cash provided by operating activities for the six months ended June 30, 2012 of approximately \$11.9 million consisted primarily of net loss of \$319,000 adjusted for non-cash items of \$15.9 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, deferred income taxes and accretion of interest expense, \$4.7 million of gain on sales and disposals of intangible assets, net and approximately \$1.1 million provided by working capital and other activities.
+Cash provided by operating activities primarily consists of net income (loss) adjusted for certain non-cash items such as depreciation and amortization, deferred income taxes, stock-based compensation, acquisition related costs, and accretion of interest, gain on sales and disposals of intangible assets, net and changes in working capital.
+Cash provided by operating activities for the nine months ended September 30, 2012 of approximately \$15.6 million consisted primarily of net loss of \$862,000 adjusted for non-cash items of \$21.7 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, deferred income taxes, excess tax benefits related to stock-based compensation, acquisition related costs, and accretion of interest expense, \$5.4 million of gain on sales and disposals of intangible assets, net and approximately \$147,000 provided by working capital and other activities.
 Included in the working capital amount is \$349,000 of interest accretion paid as part of the 12-month deferred acquisition payment to Jingle.
-Cash provided by operating activities for the six months ended June 30, 2011 of approximately \$8.2 million consisted primarily of net income of \$718,000 adjusted for non-cash items of \$13.0 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, deferred income taxes and accretion of interest expense, \$4.6 million of gain on sales and disposals of intangible assets, net and approximately \$834,000 used for working capital and other activities.
+Cash provided by operating activities for the nine months ended September 30, 2011 of approximately \$13.1 million consisted primarily of net income of \$2.0 million adjusted for non-cash items of \$19.5 million, including depreciation, amortization of intangible assets, allowance for doubtful accounts and advertiser credits, stock-based compensation, deferred income taxes, excess tax benefits related to stock-based compensation and accretion of interest expense, gain on sales and disposals of intangible assets, net of \$7.1 million and approximately \$1.3 million used for working capital and other activities which is net of cash received of \$163,000 related to a lease incentive.

 With respect to a significant portion of our call-based and pay-per-click advertising services, the amount payable to our distribution partners will be calculated at the end of a calendar month, with a payment period following the delivery of the phone calls or click-throughs.
-These services constituted the majority of revenues for the three and six months ended June 30, 2011 and 2012.
+These services constituted the majority of revenues for the three and nine months ended September 30, 2011 and 2012.
 We generally receive payment from advertisers in close proximity or in some cases prior to the timing of the corresponding payments to the distribution partners who provide placement for the listings.
 In certain cases, payments to distribution partners are paid in advance or are fixed in advance based on a guaranteed minimum amount of usage delivered.
 We have no corresponding payments to distribution partners related to our proprietary web site revenues.